 Line a rimmed pan with foil, or you can use parchment paper.
 This is going to help make an easy cleanup.
 More on that in a minute.

-When the bacon is cooked just the way you like it (less time for soft; more time for crispy), remove from the oven and using tongs, transfer the slices to a paper towel covered plate to drain.
+When the bacon is cooked just the way you like it (less time for soft; more time for crispy), remove from the oven and using tongs, transfer the slices to a paper towel lined plate to drain.

 How do you keep bacon warm for a crowd or potluck?